pugjs/pug/Readme.md

               baz();
             }

-Once again as an alternative, we may use a leading '.' to indicate a text block, for example:
+Once again as an alternative, we may use a trailing '.' to indicate a text block, for example:

       p.
         foo asdf